shiki25wyh/Richi_mahjong_game/README.md

 still_updating = True
 2022/6/17 (back-end)
 Random initiate the tiles for each wind.
-Can judge whether is pong.
+Can judge whether can pong.
 2022/6/21
 Add end function(without any tiles in public pool).